Metro-Records/scrapers-lametro/README.md

 reflected in your local version of the docs.

 For more on authoring docs with Quarto, see [their Getting Started guide](https://quarto.org/docs/get-started/authoring/text-editor.html) and [documentation](https://quarto.org/docs/guide/).

+The GitHub Pages site will rebuild automatically when your documentation changes are merged into `main`.